-The actual source clock used for each of the high speed and low speed oscillators is chosen via configuration options.
-The frequency of the slow speed or high speed system clock is also determined using the HLCLK bit and CKS2 ~ CKS0 bits in the SMOD register.
+The actual source clock used for each of the high speed oscillator is chosen via configuration options.
+The frequency of the slow speed or high speed system clock is also determined using the HLCLK bit and CKS2~CKS0 bits in the SMOD register.
 Note that two oscillator selections must be made namely one high speed and one low speed system oscillators.
 It is not possible to choose a no-oscillator selection for either the high or low speed oscillator.
-The OSC1 and OSC2 pins are used to connect the external components for the external crystal, external RC and external low speed crystal oscillators.
-Once the OSC1 or both OSC1 and OSC2 pins are used for ERC, HXT or LXT oscillators, the corresponding low speed oscillator must be the Internal Low speed RC oscillator LIRC.
-Therefore there are some limitations to select the high speed and low speed oscillators for the high and low speed system clock sources.
-The available selections for high speed and low speed oscillators are shown in the following table.
+The OSC1 and OSC2 pins are used to connect the external components for the external crystal.